pioneer-dsl-2018/what-is-a-DSL/README.md

 - Did you learn any cool language features (from ContextFree or Markdown) that might add to your partner's work?

+## Part 8: Discussion questions
+Respond to the prompts in `discussion-questions.md`, by editing that file.

 ## Grading
 Good responses (i.e., responses that receive a B) will: